mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 ## Creating a Post

-All of your posts (including this one) are located in `/posts`.
+All of your posts (including this one) are located in the `posts` folder.
 They are written in markdown and parsed with mdsvex.
 If you're unfamiliar with mdsvex, I would recommend [looking at the website](https://mdsvex.com/playground) to see what is all possible out of the box.

 You can add a new post by creating either a new `.md` file or a folder with an `index.md` file: